If I decide to sell my note, how much will I get for it?

 Who pays the costs of purchasing a note?

 This varies between note buyers within this industry.
 As far as Amerinote Xchange is concerned, all costs and fees associated with the sale of a note are paid for by us, the note buyer.
-In other words, selling a note will not cost you a penny out of pocket.
+In other words, selling real estate notes will not cost you a penny out of pocket.

 Is my transaction and personal information kept confidential?